|

 - We found quite a number of different species of

 Tachinid Flies.
-Most of them look similar and hard to be identified.
+Most of them look very similar and hard to be identified.

-However, we are quite sure they belong to this family.
-There are five subfamilies recorded from Australia.
-We
+However, we are quite sure they are in this family.
+There are four subfamilies recorded from Australia.
+They

 -